rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 ### 4.8 Sess Command

 This command specifies that you only want bars during the main trading session.
 It has no parameters.
 When the program starts this is assumed not to be the case.

-Note that for contracts that have expired, TWS doesn’t give any information about session start and end times, so you will need to use the sessionstarttime and sessionendtime commands to specify them if these boundaries are important to you.
+Note that for contracts that have expired, TWS doesn't give any information about session start and end times, so you will need to use the sessionstarttime and sessionendtime commands to specify them if these boundaries are important to you.